gmnamra/parking_spot_public/README.md

 ### Setup
 #### from the repository
 yolov3.weights is in the repository of this solution ( through Large File Size support).
-Additionally https://hiring.verkada.com/video/index.txt is downloaded if it is needed.
-A copy downloaded earlier is in the repository.
 The following python3 packages are required
 **Opencv 3
 numpy